 Skills sessions are typically led by regular ABH members; in the past these have included ‘getting published’ and ‘using sources’ sessions.
 There will be ample time for discussion of each student’s work and the opportunity to gain feedback from active researchers in the field.

-The deadline for receipt of all proposals (papers, sessions and panels, Coleman Prize, and Tony Slaven Workshop) is 31 January 2018.
+The deadline for receipt of all proposals (papers, sessions and panels, Coleman Prize, and Tony Slaven Workshop) has passed.
 Acceptance letters will be sent by 15 March 2018.
 Everyone appearing on the programme must register for the meeting.

 PhD students whose papers are accepted for the meeting may apply for funds to partially defray their travel costs by applying to the Francesca Carnevali Travel Grant for PhD Students.
 A limited number of scholarships are available from the Francesca Carnevali fund of the ABH to contribute towards the travel, accommodation, and registration costs of students doing a PhD in the United Kingdom, who are presenting in the Slaven Workshop or the ABH conference.
 These will be awarded competitively prior to the Workshop.